regnarg/bc/text/mdsync.md

     with a store $C$ that has neither, it should transfer both versions there.
     The user can then resolve the conflict in any of the stores.

-4. Once a conflict is resolved in one store, the resolution should spread to all other stores.
+4. Once a conflict has been resolved in one store, the resolution should spread to all other stores.
 This makes the previous requirement much more useful.
 Of course, if there were independent changes that were not part of the resolution, this can create more conflicts.